Locations in Denver: DrinkHere

 303-798-5981

-The sunken bar inside this castle-shaped building is one of the friendliest spots for imbibing in metro Denver.
+The Castle rules in south Denver.
+Yes, the building even looks like a castle, and the sunken bar is sided by captain's chairs that make for a royally fun day or night of imbibing.
 The vibe is relaxing and unpretentious, as are the patrons.
 Snag a twenty-ounce personalized mug for $20, good for a lifetime of twenty-ounce pours for sixteen-ounce prices.
-The fare is simple but tasty, with budget food specials such as 75-cent wings every Thursday and buy-one-get-one-half-off burgers (among the best in town) on Tuesdays.
+The fare is simple but tasty, with budget specials such as ten wings for $10 every Thursday and buy-one-get-one-half-off burgers (among the best in town) on Tuesdays.
 With karaoke, bingo, trivia and chatty regulars of all stripes, you’ll never be bored when you storm the Castle.

 6 articles